 2.2 Participants Manager.
 The responsibilities of a manager are to create a number of workers, to partition work among them, to start up their execution, and to compute the overall result from the sub-results from the workers.
-Distributed system for assessment of water quality in shrimp aquaculture systems 76 Worker.
+Worker.
 The responsibility of a worker is to seek for a task, to implement the computation in the form of a set of operations required, and to perform the computation.
 2.3 Dynamics A typical scenario to describe the run-time behavior of the Manager-Worker pattern is presented, where all participants are simultaneously active.
 Every worker performs the same operation on its available piece of data.
 As soon as it finishes processing, it returns a result to the manager, requiring more data.
 Communications are restricted between the manager and each worker.
 No communication between workers is allowed (Figure 2).